Quantum network

 Quantum networks form an important element of quantum computing and quantum communication systems.
 Quantum networks facilitate the transmission of information in the form of quantum bits, also called qubits, between physically separated quantum processors.
-A quantum processor is a small quantum computer being able to perform quantum logic gates on a certain number of qubits.
+A quantum processor is a machine able to perform quantum circuits on a certain number of qubits.
 Quantum networks work in a similar way to classical networks.
 The main difference is that quantum networking, like quantum computing, is better at solving certain problems, such as modeling quantum systems.